 top of page

 An unusual new documentary will appeal to horror film fans, Texas history buffs and Hollywood legend obsessives.
-With a unique narrative style reminiscent of a journalist cranking out quirky stories, Rondo and Bob chronicles the life of Robert A. Burns, the eccentric horror film art director from Austin.
+With a unique narrative style reminiscent of a journalist cranking out quirky stories, RONDO AND BOB chronicles the life of Robert A. Burns, the eccentric horror film art director from Austin.

 Jeremy Hallock, Dallas Morning News